McConnell says he has votes to start impeachment trial without accord on witnesses

 CLICK HERE TO GET THE FOX NEWS APP

-Senate Minority Leader Chuck Schumer, D-N.Y., claimed Bolton's offer gives "momentum" to the push for testimony.
+Schumer claimed Bolton's offer gives "momentum" to the push for testimony.

-"Given that Mr. Bolton’s lawyers have stated he has new relevant information to share, if any Senate Republican opposes issuing subpoenas to the four witnesses and documents we have requested they would make absolutely clear they are participating in a cover up," he said in a statement.
+"Given that Mr. Bolton’s lawyers have stated he has new relevant information to share, if any Senate Republican opposes issuing subpoenas to the four witnesses and documents we have requested they would make absolutely clear they are participating in a cover up," he said in a statement Monday.

 His testimony was sought following the claims that Bolton was opposed to Trump’s controversial July 25 phone call with Ukrainian President Volodymyr Zelensky and once referred to the entire Ukraine pressure campaign as a “drug deal.”